PSA: 2026 - 1158

 BEST GROUP - Special Award Plaque

-5 CLUB AWARDS - Special Awards Plaques and Printed Certificates (if there are enough participating clubs)
+6 CLUB AWARDS - Special Awards Plaques and Printed Certificates (if there are enough participating clubs)

 NOTIFICATION

 Notification cards will be sent by email, Report Card with individual judge's scores for each participant.
-The results, all the images accepted and awards will be posted on our web site in a permanent gallery:www.campinaexhibitions.net/ciep/Results
+The results, all the images accepted and awards will be posted on our web site in a permanent gallery: www.campinaexhibitions.net/ciep/Results

-DIGITAL ENTRY SUBMISSION
+DIGITAL ENTRY REQUIREMENTS

 Authors must fill out an Online Entry Form on the official website and submit entries online: www.campinaexhibitions.net/ciep/EntryForm

-- Exhibitions are not allowed to resize oversized images.
-In such cases the entrant is required to
+Exhibitions are not allowed to resize oversized images.
+In such cases the entrant is required to resubmit their entry with properly sized images.

 Address: Razvan Baleanu, Str.
 Republicii, Nr.
 32, Bl.
 15 F, Sc.
 A, Ap.
 9, Campina, 105600, Romania.
 Download Entry Form: www.campinaexhibitions.net/ciep/EntryForm